ruricolist/infix-math/README.md

 multiplication in expressions like `(x * y + a) * (x * y + b)`.
 However, to be best of my knowledge, no Lisp does that.

+Since the big idea is to make it easy to compare the formula as transcribed with the original, it would be nice to provide for exporting the parse tree of the formula as LaTeX.
+To be useful, however, that would probably require support on the Slime/Sly side for actually rendering the LaTeX.

 [FMA]: https://en.wikipedia.org/wiki/Fused_multiply%E2%80%93add
 [Julia]: http://julialang.org
 [shunting yard]: https://en.wikipedia.org/wiki/Shunting-yard_algorithm